13th DeLoG Annual Meeting in The Hague, Netherlands

 This session was led by Khady Dia Sarr, Programme Director for the Dakar Municipal Finance Programme, who presented the challenges of developing a Municipal Development Bond for the city of Dakar, as well as by Isabelle Chatry, OECD.
 Isabelle Chatry introduced the World Observatory on Subnational Government Finance and Investment and presented results of the study 'Subnational governments around the world: structure and finance'.

 Localising the SDGs

 In this thematic session, Paula Lucci, ODI, and Pytrik D. Oosterhof, Sustainability Development Consultant, discussed the topic of Localising the SDGs with a special focus on the principle Leave No One Behind (LNOB) and the role of Local and Regional Governments in the reporting process of the SDGs.

 Besides these thematic sessions which were all followed by working groups, DeLoG members had the opportunity to discuss the strategic positioning of the network, report on the past year’s work plan and agree on the work plan for the upcoming year as well as assess performance and satisfaction with the work of the secretariat.
 The draft of a new network charter was presented, discussed and agreed upon.
 The charter is supposed to serve as a basis for the future work of DeLoG.

-A detailed report of the Annual Meeting will follow soon.
+Please find the detailed report of the Annual Meeting here.